Mission and Differentiating Aspects

 1.2 Completion of the Raitaku International Dormitory in February 1989 enabled the accommodation as well as a cultural exchange between students of Reitaku University, foreign students, and students of the Department together.
 This formed a "cradle of internalisation" with the University.

 2) The Junior-year Study Abroad Program

 With approval from the Ministry of Education, the Department, for the first time, dispatched 15 students to Reitaku University in September 1993.
 By 1997, 35 students have been dispatched to Reitaku University, Josai University, Josai International University as well as Kyoto Tachibana Women's University (current Kyoto Tachibana University) each year.
 Nagasaki University of Foreign Studies joined into the list of exchange programs since 2005.
-The number of participants in the program has been steadily increasing each year and is currently up to 55 students.
+The number of participants in the program has been steadily increasing each year and is currently up to 58 students in average.

 3) Other study-abroad programs

-Besides the exchange program mentioned above, the Department also provides the study abroad options to Waseda University, Aoyama Gakuin University, Asia University, Tsuda College, Chuo Gakuin University, and Komazawa University.
+Besides the exchange program mentioned above, the Office of International and Cross-Strait Affairs(TKU) also provides the study abroad options to Waseda University, Aoyama Gakuin University, Asia University, Tsuda College, Chuo Gakuin University, and Komazawa University.

 4) Special Lecture Courses